 Proportionality of language categories used;

-Representative sampling of ephemeral and short texts (greetings, flyers, advertisements).
+Representative sampling of ephemeral and short texts (e.g. greetings, flyers, advertisements).

 Such a sample may be seen as a first effort towards a model of language proportionality that is not based upon proxy variables such as setting, formality or plurality.